Bean Hollow State Beach

 Directions to trailhead: Pebble Beach is located some 40 miles south of San Francisco.
 The beach is off Highway 1, about 2.5 miles south of Pescadero.
 The trail begins at the south end of the parking lot.

-The hike: The ﬁrst part of the walk is along a nature trail.
+The hike: The ï¬rst part of the walk is along a nature trail.
 Waves crashing over the offshore reef are a dramatic sight.
 Keep an eye out for harbor seals swimming just offshore.

 A couple of small footbridges aid your crossing of rivulets that carve the coastal bluffs.
-To the south, you’ll get a glimpse of Pigeon Point Lighthouse, now part of a hostel.
+To the south, you'll get a glimpse of Pigeon Point Lighthouse.
 If the tide is low when you approach Bean Hollow State Beach, head down to the sand.

 © 2012 The Trailmaster, Inc.